kyndryl-design-system/shidoka-applications/README.md

 ## Usage

-### Configuring your environments to enable installation packages from the GitHub Enterprise npm package registry.
+### Configuring your environments to enable installation of packages from the GitHub Enterprise npm package registry.

 1. Create a [Personal Access Token](https://github.kyndryl.net/settings/tokens) with `read:packages` permission.
    1. Save the generated token somewhere safe for the next steps.